takemikami/docker-google-cloud-sdk-gae-java8/README.md

-Google Cloud SDK Docker + openjdk8, appengine component
+Alpine + Google Cloud SDK + openjdk8, appengine components
 ---

-Google Cloud SDK Docker + openjdk8 + gcloud appengine components.

 This container is handy for a continuous integration build environment such as CircleCI.